JRam02/naturalistic-analysis/README.md

 2. examine static and dynamic functional connectivity within an a priori emotion regulation network;
 3. characterise the underlying stimulus-evoked brain activity using the Hurst Exponent and to explore associations with the phenotypic measures at the network and ROI level.

+### Naturalistic Stimulus

+Participants underwent an fMRI scan during which they watched a movie called The Present (https://www.jacob-frey.com).
+The Present is an animated film which describes a poignant story featuring a 12-year-old boy who struggles with emotion regulation and self-image in the context of having only one leg.
+The narrative arc of the film captures changes in the youth’s emotions and emotion regulation around the difficult topic of being differently abled.
+The film also features a broad range of themes such as frustration, screen-time, disgust, self-image, humour, empathy and attachment.
+This naturalistic stimulus has recently been used to evoke emotional responses in a psychiatric enriched developmental sample derived from the Healthy Brain Network [(Alexander et al., 2017)](https://www.nature.com/articles/sdata2017181).
+The movie lasted 4 minutes 18 seconds in total, with the main story taking place during the first 3 minutes 23 seconds, followed by the ending credits (55 seconds).
+Since the most significant emotional moment of the short movie takes place during the final 87 seconds, we analysed the entire timeseries to account for the haemodynamic delay in the BOLD fMRI signal and enduring emotional processing and regulation.

 ### Movie-watching data

 The structural and functional scans were acquired using a Philips Achieva 3T scanner from the Trinity College Institute of Neuroscience (TCIN) which is located at Trinity College Dublin.
 A T1-weighted MPRAGE volume with a spatial resolution of 0.9 x 0.9 x 0.9 mm3 (FOV = 230 mm, TR = 8.4 ms, TE = 3.8 ms, flip angle = 8°) was obtained for each participant.
 The participants underwent resting-state and movie-watching fMRI scans although the resting-state data were not used in the present study.
 The movie-watching fMRI data were acquired with 132 echo-planar imaging (EPI) volumes (37 slices, TR = 2000 ms, TE = 30 ms, voxel size = 3.2 x 3 x 3 mm3).